smartflow-7/StockUp/README.md

 # Contributions
-- Korede: Developed the app's front end and ui/ux with Flutter frameworks and Dart programming languages.
+- Korede: Developed the app's front end and ui/ux with Flutter framework and Dart programming language.
 - Oreoluwa: Developed the App's backend involving it's functionality and features with the use of Noode.js runtime and javascript programming language.
 - Boluwatife:Carried out extensive Reseach on Stocks, stock market, stock exchange Trading, Basic feature that should be on the app as well as other rival apps. she also gave the workflow of the app.
 - Morenikeji: Made market analysis, reseafch on target audience, Documentations, Presentation and pitching, Preparations of the proposals, pitch-deck, Presentation slides.
 # Acknowledgments
-**Nigerian Stock Exchange Financial literacy Hackathon Cscon X GDG Quant finance ** For the Hackathon and initiative on financial literacy.
+** Nigerian Stock Exchange Financial literacy Hackathon Cscon X GDG Quant finance ** For the Hackathon and initiative on financial literacy.

 NASDAQ, Yahoo Finance, Finhub, FMP : For their APIs and data support.